Prime Day TV deals are here—save hundreds at Best Buy, Walmart and Amazon

 Best Prime Day TV deals you can shop

-Here are our top five favorite Prime Day TV deals you can shop today, including a wallet-friendly compact model from TCL perfect that's for small spaces, as well as Reviewed's #1 rated TV of last year, the LG C1 OLED.
+Here are our top five favorite Prime Day TV deals you can shop today, including a wallet-friendly compact model from TCL perfect that's for small spaces and Reviewed's #1 rated TV of last year, the LG C1 OLED.

 TCL 32-Inch 3 Series Class 720P HD LED Roku Smart TV at Walmart for $99 (Save $50)